Elijah1111/QGIS-Stuff/README.md

 # QGIS-Scripts
-A Repo of python scripts I use when making maps in QGIS.
+A repo of python scripts and style files I use when making maps in QGIS.

 # Usage
 I belive you can use these outside of the QGIS terminal, you just need to import the proper library.